load, loading, loaded

 (just a few of the many important words with several applications in common practice and referring to special technical and scientific operations)

-The average amount of electric power that a utility must supply in any period.
+The average amount of electric power that a utility must supply in any period: One of the early nuclear plants was planned or devised for a baseload operation.

 load (s) (noun), loads (pl)